 I’ve shared in a previous post about the reasons we decided to sell our home and move, as well as how successful the home selling process was for us (we sold it in 3 days in the dead of winter, for right around asking price).

 This post kicks off a new blog series where I share all my best tips for ensuring a successful home-selling process (successful sale = quick + top dollar).
+Other posts in this series include:

 This was our 3rd time going through the home-selling process, so I’ve had the opportunity to sharpen my home-selling skills over the years.
 My training and experience as a home stager combined with plenty of first-hand experience as a home seller means that I have plenty o’ tips, tricks and ideas to share on the topic of how to prepare a home for the real estate market.